dominiw/COLORME_CHROme_extension/CONTRIBUTING.md

 * Use the imperative mood in the subject line.
 * Wrap the body at 72 characters.
 * Use the body to explain what and why vs. how.
-  * If there was important/useful/essential conversation or information, copy or include a reference
+  * If there was important/useful/essential conversation or information, copy or include a reference.
+* When possible, one keyword to